Forming a Political Party in Iowa

 How many political parties does Iowa have?

-Currently, Iowa has two political parties: the Democratic Party and the Republican Party.
+Currently, Iowa has three political parties: the Democratic Party, the Libertarian Party and the Republican Party.

 What about the other "parties" I've seen on ballots?

 In partisan elections, the name of each candidate who is certified to appear on the ballot and who is running affiliated with a political party or a non-party political organization (NPPO) will be listed with the name of the party or organization after the candidate's name.
 If a candidate runs without any party or non-party political organization affiliation, the candidate's name will appear on the ballot without any reference to party affiliation.

 Iowa law calls a political organization not meeting the requirements to become a party a non-party political organization (NPPO).
 There are many NPPOs.
 NPPOs do not need to file any special paperwork to be officially recognized by the State.
 NPPOs may nominate one candidate for each partisan office.

 Candidates affiliated with an NPPO may be nominated in one of two ways:

 - By circulating nomination petitions.
 (This is the most common method.)